-What is questionable and undefined is – what determines “bulky?”
-When a woman moves out of the 5lb dumbbell range, she internally asks the question, “Will lifting this heavy weight make me bulky?”
+What is questionable and undefined is—what determines “bulky?”
+When a woman moves out of the 5 lb dumbbell range, she wonders, “Will lifting this heavy weight make me bulky?”
 “Am I going to add mass I do not want?”

 What defines bulky?

-When I got into the health and fitness industry, and more specifically my job now, I started off like most people when looking at bodybuilders and figure competitors.
-I am not going to lie, at first I was massively uninterested in looking at any of them and was turned off.
-I didn’t quite understand why a man wanted that many veins on his body, or why a woman wanted no tits and large biceps.
-As time went by, and I looked at these bodies more and more, trained them, and helped people achieve those bodies, my view changed.
+When I entered into the health and fitness industry, I started off like a lot of people when looking at bodybuilders and figure competitors.
+I am not going to lie, at first I was turned off and largely uninterested in looking at any of them.
+I didn’t quite understand why a man wanted to show that many veins or why a woman wanted large biceps and no breasts.
+As time went by and I evaluated these bodies more and more, and as I trained people and helped them achieve that look, my viewpoint changed.

-My perception of what fat, lean, large mass, and small mass is, is completely different now.
-I have a broader view of what is attractive, strong, and pretty to me.
-You can get so comfortable seeing a certain type of look and style that it starts to alter your perception.
-Thankfully I have a decent head on my shoulders because, due to my job, I have to be highly critical of body fat levels, muscle build, etc. I could be so easily screwed, like so many others are.
+The perceptions I had of what fat, lean, large mass, and small mass are, are completely different now.
+I have a broader view of what attractive, strong, and pretty are to me.
+People get comfortable seeing a certain type of look and style and it can start to alter how they see reality.
+Thankfully, I have a decent head on my shoulders because, for my job, I have to be highly critical of body fat levels, muscle build, etc. I could easily have skewed perceptions as so many people do.

-I took it to a poll of 2000 women online.
+I took a poll of 2,000 women online.
 I asked the following questions…

-(Participants were of college education, between 21-45, and of moderate to higher income.
-It included both single and married women.
-Some statics vary for being skipped over.)
+(Participants were college educated, between 21-45 years of age, and of moderate to higher income.
+Both single and married women were included.
+Some statistics vary because questions were skipped.)

-How many times a week do you exercise?
+How many times per week do you exercise?